Conformal weldings of random surfaces: SLE and the quantum gravity zipper: Geometric interpretation

 Let $G$ be a planar map with exactly $n$ edges (except that each edge on the outer face is counted as {\em half} an edge) and let $T$ be a subgraph consisting of a single boundary cycle, a chordal path from one boundary vertex $a$ to another boundary vertex $b$ that otherwise does not hit the boundary cycle, and a spanning forest rooted at this ``figure 8'' structure.
 (See Figure \ref{planarmapfig}.)
 Here $T$ is like the wired spanning tree (in which the entire boundary is considered to be one vertex), except that there is also one chord connecting a pair of boundary vertices.
 What happens if we consider the uniform measure on all pairs $(G,T)$ of this type?
 This model is fairly well understood combinatorially (tree-rooted maps on the sphere are in bijective correspondence with certain walks in $\Z^2$ --- see, e.g., \cite{MR0205882} as well as \cite{MR2285813} and the references therein --- and our model is a simple variant of this) and in particular, it follows from these bijections that the length of the boundary of the outer face of this map will be of order $\sqrt n$ with high probability when $n$ is large.
 Now, can we understand the scaling limit of the random pair $(G,T)$ as $n \to \infty$?

 There are various ways to pose this problem.
 For example, one could consider $G$ as a metric space and aim for convergence in law w.r.t.\ the Gromov-Hausdorff metric on metric spaces.
-(There is a sizable literature that takes this approach for random maps without distinguished subtrees, see e.g.\ \cite{MR2336042, MR2438999, MR2399286} and the references therein.)
-Since we are interested in (among other things) the conformal structure of the random geometry, however, we will try to phrase the the problem in a way that keeps track of that structure.
+The reader is probably aware that there is a sizable literature on the realization of a random metric space called the Brownian map as a Gromov-Hausdorff scaling limit of random planar maps of various types.
+However, since this paper is concerned with the conformal structure of random geometr, we will try to phrase the the problem in a way that keeps track of that structure.

 First, we would like to understand how to conformally map the planar map to the half plane, as in Figure \ref{planarmapfig}.
 We may consider $G$ as embedded in a two-dimensional manifold with boundary in various ways, one of which we sketch here: first add an interior vertex to each face of $G$ and an edge joining it to each vertex of that face (as in Figure \ref{edgetosquarefig}).
 Each interior edge of $G$ is now part of a quadrilateral (containing one vertex for each interior face of $G$ and one for each vertex of $G$) and we will endow that quadrilateral with the metric of a unit square $[0,1]\times [0,1]$.
 Similarly, the triangle containing an exterior edge of $G$ is endowed with the metric of half a unit square (split on its diagonal, with the exterior edge as the hypotenuse).
 When two squares or half squares share an edge, the points along that edge are identified with one another in a length preserving way.
 We may view the collection of (whole and half) unit squares, glued together along boundaries, as a manifold (with isolated conical singularities at vertices whose number of incident squares is not four) with a uniquely defined conformal structure (note that it is trivial to define a Brownian motion on the manifold, since it a.s.\ never hits the singularities).
 We may choose a conformal map $\phi$ from this manifold to $\H$, sending $a$ to $0$ and $b$ to $\infty$, as sketched in Figure \ref{planarmapfig}.